 Inquiring Mind‘s 25th anniversary edition explores Heavenly Messengers: Sickness, Old Age, Death and the Path of Practice.
 As Bhikkhu Bodhi says, “they become catalysts that can induce in us a profound internal transformation.”
 Cover art: Dianne Dubler & John Bigelow Taylor.
 “Though long dead and desiccated, this wonderful wing still soars.”

 This issue explores how to pass the teachings to the next generation, along with an array of practice approaches.
-For now, just a few offerings are available for this issue, with more to come as time and funds allow!
-Cover art: Still image from director Rosemary Rawcliffe‘s Women of Tibet … »
+It includes several perspectives on the Buddha’s renunciation of family, and a collection of stories by and about young people.
+Cover art: Still image from director Rosemary Rawcliffe‘s Women of … »

-This issue explores Western psychology, neuroscience and Buddhism—and includes a special section (available here) on War and Peace poems called “Poetry Saves.”
+This issue explores Western psychology, neuroscience and Buddhism—as well as grief, loss, and dana.
+It also includes a special collection of War and Peace poems called “Poetry Saves.”
 Cover art: Lorraine Bonner, “Internalized Perpetration,” 13″ x 13″ x 10″, clay, 2001.

 How do art and dharma intersect?
-To explore this question, we enlisted the help of artists and visionaries who draw inspiration from their spiritual practice.
+To explore this question, we enlist the help of artists and visionaries who draw inspiration from their spiritual practice.
 Cover art: “Many Buddhas” by Jeannene Langford.
 Etching.

 This issue of Inquiring Mind—second in a series focusing on the “three characteristics” of impermanence (anicca), suffering (dukkha) and nonself (anatta)—explores suffering as a core problem of existence.
 Cover art: Marianne Kolb, “Monk, No. 12, 2000.”
 Painting.